WinslowJosiah/adventofcode/blog/src/content/solutions/2025/08/README.md

 unified `solve` function is a few changes.

-- Instead of looking at the first 1,000 pairs, we want to keep looking at pairs until we get answer for both Parts 1 and 2.
+- Instead of looking at the first 1,000 pairs, we want to keep looking at pairs until we get answers for both Parts 1 and 2.
 (We can just calculate Part 1's answer the moment we reach the 1,000th pair.)
 - Once every box is connected into a single circuit, the `UnionFind.set_sizes` property will return a list with only one item; at that point, we can calculate